itbh-at/keycloak-elytron-demo/README.md

 ```

 Change port on keycloak in standalone.xml (port offset) so it will not block
 with wildfly.
-In this README we persume port 8180 (port-offset 100)
+In this README we assume port 8180 (port-offset 100)

 Run keycloak
 ```